fabiorafaelcoutada/disquiet-colab-homepage/src/content/team/fabio-cunha.md

   - role: "Embedded Systems Research Engineer"
     company: "Vortex CoLab"
     period: "June 2023 - June 2024"
     description:
-     - "Used Buildroot and Yocto to create custom Linux distributions for a RISC‑V SoC for Microchip’s Icicle Kit."
+      - "Created custom Linux distributions for a Microchip RISC-V SoC (Icicle Kit) using Buildroot and Yocto."
-     - "Developed a user space application in C and C++ to control a matrix processor, responsible for running Machine Learning algorithms, from all the most popular frameworks, like TensorFlow, PyTorch, and ONNX."
+      - "Developed a C/C++ user-space application to control a matrix processor for running ML algorithms from frameworks like TensorFlow, PyTorch, and ONNX."
-     - "The main focus of the project was to develop an inference application that would be able to run on the matrix processor, and to be able to receive data from multiple sources, like cameras, sensors, and other devices."
+      - "Engineered an inference application for the matrix processor, designed to aggregate and process data from multiple sources, including cameras and sensors."
-     - "The application could run as a standalone application inside a docker container, running inside the RISC‑V SoC, or as a client/server application, where the server would be running on the RISC‑V SoC, and the client would be running on a PC."
+      - "Architected the application to run either as a standalone Docker container on the RISC-V SoC or as a client/server application."
-     - "The client application was developed in Python, and was responsible for sending the image data to the server, and to receive the artifacts from the server, merging them into a single image, and displaying it to the user."
+      - "Developed the Python-based client application to send image data to the server, receive processed artifacts, and display the merged results."
     location: "Porto, Portugal"
   - role: "Embedded Systems Engineer"
     company: "ispace Inc."
     period: "September 2022 - May 2023"
     description:
-      - "This was a position with a lot of responsibilities, ranging from Embedded Software development and FPGA design to Embedded Linux and Kernel drivers development."
+      - "Managed responsibilities across Embedded Software, FPGA design, Embedded Linux, and Kernel driver development."
-      - "As an Embedded Linux Engineer at ispace‑inc, I was responsible for generating firmware for a Xilinx Zynq‑7000 development board.
-To achieve this, I utilized several key tools and technologies, including Yocto, U‑Boot, and the latest version of the Linux kernel.
-I also implemented the real‑time patch for the Linux kernel, similar to the one used on NASA’s Perseverance rover."
-      - "My responsibilities included developing all kernel drivers to manage USB cameras, IIC sensors, and SPI sensors.
-This involved designing, developing, and testing the drivers to ensure they were fully functional and met project requirements.
-Another key focus was the development of the flight software for the project.
-For this task, I used the C programming language and integrated image processing libraries from Xilinx to be included on the FPGA, ensuring the flight software was fully optimized and met performance specifications."
+      - "Generated firmware for Xilinx Zynq-7000 boards using Yocto, U-Boot, and the latest Linux kernel."
+      - "Implemented the real-time (PREEMPT_RT) patch for the Linux kernel."
+      - "Designed, developed, and tested kernel drivers for interfacing with USB cameras, I2C sensors, and SPI sensors."
+      - "Developed flight software in C, integrating Xilinx image processing libraries for FPGA optimization and performance."
-      - "To manage the development process, I used GitLab to track changes and collaborate with team members.
-Additionally, I employed CI/CD with GitLab to automate the build and test process, ensuring the software was always up to date and met quality standards."
+      - "Utilized GitLab for version control and implemented CI/CD pipelines to automate build and test processes."
-      - "Overall, my role at ispace‑inc was crucial to the project’s constant change requests.
-By leveraging my expertise in key tools and technologies and focusing on FPGA development, kernel development, driver development, and flight software development, I contributed to the project’s evaluation phases by ESA, and helped ensure it met the required specifications."
+      - "Contributed to successful project evaluation phases by the European Space Agency (ESA) through expertise in FPGA, kernel, and flight software development."
     location: "Luxembourg, Luxembourg"
   - role: "Embedded Systems Engineer and Tester"
     company: "DSR Corporation"
     period: "August 2018 - August 2022"
     description:
-      - "This position was a mix between Embedded Software development and Software tester."
-      - "During this work placement, I served as an Embedded Software Engineer on the Embedded Systems team, where we were responsible for the certification of a commercial hard real‑time operating system, developed for safety and security‑critical applications."
-      - "These applications spanned various fields, including Aerospace and Defense, Automotive and Transportation, Industrial Automation and Medical, Network Infrastructures, and Consumer Electronics."
-      - "The core concept of this RTOS was its ability to safely execute applications with different safety levels concurrently on the same platform.
-This was achieved by hosting one or more applications inside Virtual Machines, each with specific memory, CPU time, and I/O access rights.
-These applications ranged from simple control loops to complete paravirtualized guest operating systems like Linux.
-Essentially, this RTOS functioned as a Type 1 Hypervisor."
+      - "Contributed to the certification of a commercial, safety-critical hard real-time operating system (RTOS) / Type 1 Hypervisor for applications in Aerospace, Defense, Automotive, and Medical fields."
+      - "Developed and tested embedded software to ensure strict adherence to project specifications, certification standards, and software requirements."
-      - "The project required Continuous Integration development to ensure that all software requirements for the Hypervisor were completely satisfied during runtime testing of the RTOS.
-This involved correctly configuring the necessary Virtual Machines, Device Drivers, and Communication systems."
+      - "Implemented Continuous Integration (CI) development and runtime testing for the Hypervisor, configuring Virtual Machines (VMs), device drivers, and communication systems."
-      - "My responsibilities included developing and testing the software, ensuring it met the required specifications and standards.
-I also worked on the development of the software architecture, ensuring it was scalable and maintainable."
-      - "The successful development of the certification work packages relied on several key aspects, including C language development, Linux Host development, and the use of tools such as qemu, gcc, gdb, make, and bash.
-We used Jira for issue reporting and task tracking, and GitLab for version control and code review.
-A Test Framework was utilized for all certification tests, which included automated tests, unit tests, and hardware‑in‑loop tests."
+      - "Authored and executed automated tests, unit tests, and hardware-in-the-loop (HIL) tests using a dedicated Test Framework."
+      - "Utilized C, Python, and Bash for software development and workload automation on a Linux host environment."
+      - "Managed development lifecycle using GitLab (version control, code review) and Jira (issue/task tracking)."
-      - "Additionally, we used SVN for document and planning documentation, and IBM Rational DOORS for requirement creation and traceability.
-Python and bash were employed for workload automation."
+      - "Maintained requirement traceability and documentation using IBM Rational DOORS and SVN."
-      - "Overall, my role at DSR Corp was crucial to the project’s success.
-By leveraging my expertise in key tools and technologies and focusing on software development and testing, I contributed to the project’s evaluation phases by the certification authority, and helped ensure it met the required specifications."
+      - "Gained hands-on experience with key development tools including QEMU, GCC, GDB, and Make."
     location: "Porto, Portugal"
   - role: "Embedded Systems Engineer"
     company: "Altice Labs"
     period: "January 2018 - August 2018"
     description:
-      - "This was a freelancer position."
-      - "I was responsible for developing a custom Linux Kernel driver for a PCIe device, that was used by an application responsible with the flow controls of a fiber optic network."
+      - "Engineered a custom Linux Kernel driver in C to manage the PCI-express interface between an ARM Cortex-A53 processor and an FPGA."
-      - "The driver was developed in C and was responsible for the communication between the PCIe device and the user space application."
+      - "Enabled high-speed communication between the PCIe device and a user-space application responsible for managing fiber optic network flow control."
-      - "The Device Driver was for a PCI‑express interface between a Cortex‑A53 processor and the FPGA area present in the development board."
     location: "Aveiro, Portugal"
   - role: "Embedded Systems Engineer"
     company: "CTAG (Renault-Nissan)"